Pro Forma in Commercial Real Estate Explained

 Operating expenses represent the cost of running the property on a day-to-day basis.
 They include line items such as property taxes, insurance, maintenance, utilities, property management fees, and advertising.
 Cost estimates for operating expenses can also be obtained from three sources.
 First is the property’s historical performance.
 Second is the actual bills for each cost category.
 Third is a comparison of similar costs for comparable properties in the same market.
 Considering these three factors, a property’s operating expenses can be estimated for the planned holding period.

-What Metrics Can Be Calculated From a Pro Forma?
+What Metrics Can Be Calculated from a Real Estate Pro Forma?

-From the pro forma, there are three metrics that can be calculated, all of which are key when measuring the potential return for an investment property.
+From the pro forma, there are three metrics that can be calculated, all of which are key when measuring the potential return for a real estate investment property.

 Finally, a third metric is known as the cash-on-cash return, and it is calculated by dividing the pre-tax cash flow by the original investment in each year of the holding period.
 While IRR is representative of the annual return earned over the entire holding period, the cash-on-cash return represents the return on investment in any given year.